-We understand class as a social group or a web of social groups sharing a common material ground (the relationship to capital and its practices), linked into power relationships with other classes.
-Class is also defined by shared practices: shared spatial spaces, practices of consumption, partially shared culture, forms of individuation, and sometimes, common political worldviews and/or practices.
-All coalesce in the way a certain social group defines the boundaries between itself and other social classes (Lamont & Molnar, 2002).
+We understand class as a social group or a web of social groups sharing a common material ground (the relationship to capital and its practices) and linked into power relationships with other classes.
+Class is also defined by shared practices: shared spatial spaces, practices of consumption, partially shared culture, forms of individuation and, sometimes, common political worldviews and/or practices.
+All coalesce in the way a certain social group defines the boundaries between itself and other social classes.

 We define the popular classes as the subaltern classes, in its original Gramscian sense (Galastri, 2018).
-For Gramsci the subaltern classes possess agency and voice, and a certain degree of autonomy, in spite of their subordination to capital (Thomas, 2018).
-The subalterns have consciousness about their condition, they are able to organize themselves and even challenge the hegemonic model or promote their interests as a peripheral part of the hegemonic historical bloc (Liguori, 2015).
-As a collective and as individuals, they are constituted in a constant tension between their subordination to capital and their autonomous agency.
-We use this concept in plural, because, following the literature on the topic (Schwartz, 2011 ;Pizzorno, 2018; Beroud et al., 2016; Bernard et al., 2019 ;Pasquier, 2018; Cayouette-Rembliere, 2015), we consider that it better reflects the changes in class composition that took place in the late 20th and the 21st centuries, and the heterogeneity and internal differences that characterize the subaltern social groups.
+For Gramsci, these classes possess agency and voice, and a certain degree of autonomy, in spite of their subordination to capital (Thomas, 2018).
+Subalterns have consciousness about their condition, are able to organize themselves and even challenge the hegemonic model or promote their interests as a peripheral part of the hegemonic historical bloc.
+As a collective and as individuals, they stand in a constant tension between their subordination to capital and their autonomous agency.
+We use this concept in plural – popular classes – because, following the literature on the topic (Bernard et al., 2019; Beroud et al., 2016; Pasquier, 2018; Pizzorno, 2018; Schwartz, 2011), we consider that it better reflects the changes in class composition of the late 20th and early 21st centuries, and the heterogeneity and internal differences characterizing the subaltern social groups.

-In line with this conceptualization of social class and the popular classes, we consider that the Israeli society is divided into three main classes: capital owners, the new service class (linked to capital by formal and informal contracts), and the popular classes.
+In line with this conceptualization of social class and the popular classes, we view Israeli society as divided into three main classes: capital owners, the new service class (linked to capital by formal and informal contracts), and the popular classes.
 The popular classes are characterized by the subaltern position vis a vis the two dominant classes (Adut et al., forthcoming).
-The latter are a heterogenous and plural class, characterized by vertical and horizontal divisions (Beroud et al., ibid; Bernard et al., ibid; Schwartz, ibid; Cayouette-Rembliere, ibid; Adut et al., ibid).
+The latter are a heterogenous and plural class, characterized by vertical and horizontal divisions (Adut et al., forthcoming; Bernard et al., 2019; Beroud et al., 2016; Schwartz, 2011).

-Along the vertical axis we find three hierarchical sub-classes: the popular middle classes, the traditional working class, and the marginal popular classes.
-Along the horizontal axis we see differences according to ethnicity, gender, sector or level of autonomy (waged workers vs. autonomous workers).
+Along the vertical axis are three hierarchical sub-classes: the popular middle classes, the traditional working class, and the marginal popular classes.
+Along the horizontal axis we see differences according to ethnicity, gender, sector, or level of autonomy (wage-earners vs. independent workers).
 The popular classes are divided into three main sub-classes: the popular middle classes, the traditional working class, and the marginal popular classes.
-The latter is a sub-class within the popular classes characterized by low income, rutinary and low-skilled jobs, with very low- if at all – autonomy in work, and lacking job and social security (precariat).
+The latter is a sub-class within the popular classes characterized by low income, routine and low-skilled jobs, with very low – if any – autonomy in work, and lacking job and social security (precariat).

-Among the occupations included within this sub-class we find agricultural workers, ancillary workers, and low-skilled service occupations (Byiniamin, 2006).
-In Israel this class is divided also according to citizenship status (Israeli citizens/migrant workers and asylum seekers), and according to ethno-national lines (Jewish/Palestinian citizens; and within Jewish citizens immigrants from the former USSR, Mizrahim and immigrants from Ethiopia).
-In the present paper we will focus on Israeli citizens or formal residents - Israeli Jewish and Israeli Arabs, since being a legal resident is the condition for full access to the public health care system.
-Our analysis of the popular classes will cover mainly the popular middle classes and the working class which - mostly composed of Israeli residents.
+The occupations within this sub-class include agricultural workers, ancillary workers, and low-skilled service occupations.
+In Israel, this class is also divided according to citizenship status (Israeli citizens/migrant workers and asylum seekers), and according to ethno-national lines (Jewish/Palestinian citizens; and within Jewish citizens, immigrants from the former USSR, Mizrahim, and immigrants from Ethiopia).
+We focus here on Israeli citizens or formal residents – Israeli Jews and Israeli Arabs, since being a legal resident is the prerequisite for full access to the public health care system.
+Our analysis of the popular classes will cover mainly the popular middle classes and the working class, both composed primarily of Israeli residents.

-The Israeli Health Care System
+The Israeli Healthcare System